 Recently, I heard one of the best lines about coconut oil “Always have three jars- one for the bathroom, one for the kitchen and one for the bedroom.”
 Meghan Telphner is brilliant.
 Simply brilliant.

-Seeing as coconut oil (click here to purchase– affiliate link) is so affordable, readily available and completely natural I use it for everything.
+Seeing as coconut oil is so affordable, readily available and completely natural I use it for everything.
 I just bought a 5 gallon container of it.
 True story.
 And, yes, I have three jars.
 Coconut oil is just so multifunctional that everyone should have a jar or two or three handy.
 The possibilities are endless when it comes to coconut oil.

 There are a gazillion uses for coconut oil, but I narrowed it down to 20.

-- Deodorant: it can be used alone or mixed with a few other ingredients for a simple DIY deodorant. (find the tutorial here)
+- Deodorant: It can be used alone or mixed with a few other ingredients for a simple DIY deodorant.

-- Lotion: whip with shea butter and a few other ingredients to make shea butter scrub (find the recipe here).
-Looks fancy.
+- Lotion: Whip with shea butter and a few other ingredients to make shea butter scrub—it looks fancy.

 - Eye Make-Up Remover: The only way I remove make-up is with coconut oil.